utkusarioglu/wordpress-react-typescript/README.md

 ## Api

-The repo comes with tools that will help you manage your theme, WordPress database backups, and production environment; if you choose to populate the related script files.
+The repo comes with tools that will help you manage your theme, WordPress database backups, docker containers.
+If you choose to populate the related script files, it can also structure your access to your project's production environment.

 Your entrypoint for the api is `./wrt.sh`.
 You can set an alias through the command `alias wrt="./wrt.sh"`, which would make typing out the commands easier.